twhjames/pantrypal-backend/README.md

 -   **Unit Tests** focus on core business logic in `src/core/<feature>/services/`, using mocks for external dependencies such as accessors or LLMs.
 -   **Integration Tests** validate concrete implementations of ports/adapters (e.g., database accessors, Groq provider) to ensure proper system interactions.
--   **API Tests** use `httpx.AsyncClient` to test FastAPI routes asynchronously, covering authentication, chatbot functionality, and configuration endpoints.
+-   **API Tests** use `httpx.AsyncClient` to test FastAPI routes asynchronously, covering authentication, chatbot functionality, and pantry endpoints.
 -   **Admin Tests** verify that the SQLAdmin dashboard loads correctly and supports basic CRUD operations on registered models.

 ### 🧪 Running the Test Suite